Redundando/slot_translator/README.md

 _can be run__

 - Downloads all slot reviews from slotjava.it
-- Stores data as json in directory `game_reviews/it`
+- Stores data as JSON in the directory `game_reviews/it`
 - Downloads all images associated with the game and stores them in `images`

 This little script is just used to get all the texts from slotjava.it